 Maria Montessori believed that young children have a natural love of learning.
 Thanks to matching Montessori sandpaper letters with small objects, my son decided as a toddler that learning to read was just a fun game.

 Until my son, Will, was 3½, I owned and directed my own Montessori school for children ages 2½ -5.
 I only worked part-time until Will was 2½.
 I also brought Will to the school with me.
 Will quickly became a part of the school and worked alongside the children, even though he was just a toddler.

 Watching the other children, Will fell in love with the sandpaper letters.
-He especially loved the small objects used for matching initial sounds with their letters.
+He especially loved the small objects used for various language activities.
 (Of course, the objects weren’t safe for a 1-year-old, so Will was watched carefully when he used them.)

 Because of Will’s fascination with sandpaper letters and miniature objects, I used an extension to learning phonetic sounds that Will named the “fun game.”
 I placed sandpaper letters one at a time on the floor (at the school, we placed the letters on a rug).

 I said the letter’s phonetic sound and let Will put the matching object on the sandpaper letter.
 Often, Will traced the sandpaper letter first.
 I might emphasize the object’s initial sound by saying something like, “Can you find the zzzebra?”

 We gradually added more objects for each sound.
 Will loved the game so much that we even took the sandpaper letters home during the weekends.

 Normally, I wouldn’t introduce sandpaper letters at such a young age.
 I just followed Will’s interest.
 He found the “fun game” so interesting that he knew all his phonetic sounds at age 1½.

 So, what does that say?
 I think it says a couple of things.

 1. The most important part of Montessori education is Maria Montessori’s message to observe and follow the child’s lead.